DuFanYin/assignment/src/README.md

 1. Sender loads DBN file via `DbnFileStore` and streams records in real-time.
 2. Sender batches messages (size configurable) into packed `MboMessage` frames and transmits via TCP using `writev()`.
 3. Receiver reads socket bytes into a 128 KiB circular buffer, processes complete messages without `memmove` overhead.
-4. Receiver converts `MboMessage` back to `databento::MboMsg` and applies to `Book` under a write lock.
+4. Receiver converts `MboMessage` back to `databento::MboMsg` and applies to `Book` (single-threaded, no lock needed).
-5. The receiving thread pushes a lightweight wrapper to a blocking SPSC ring buffer (no drops, preserves exact order).
+5. Immediately after apply, the receiving thread captures a minimal `BookSnapshot` (BBO, top-N levels, counts, timestamp, symbol) and pushes it to a blocking SPSC ring buffer (no drops, preserves exact order).
-6. JSON generation thread pops from ring buffer, reads the book under a read-style guard to build snapshots, buffers lines, and flushes to disk in batches to a persistently-open file.
+6. JSON generation thread pops snapshots, builds JSON strictly from the snapshot (never reading the live book), buffers lines, and flushes to disk in batches to a persistently-open file.

 ### Threading Model and Concurrency